 Polk’s family immigrated to America in the late 1600s from Coleraine in County Derry during the first wave of the Ulster-Scots settlement in the United States, living initially on the eastern shore of Maryland and later moving to south-central Pennsylvania and then on to the Carolina hill country.

-Some historians believe that some of Polk’s ancestors were from Co.
-Donegal.
+Some historians believe that some of Polk’s ancestors were from County Donegal.

 James Buchanan was born in a log cabin in rural Pennsylvania.
 Nicknamed “Old Buck,” the 15th president of the United States was proud of his Ulster background, calling it a “priceless heritage.”